jamesdhead/nextcloud-snap-wiki/How-to-manage-your-snaps.md

 **Warning: Not all the Snaps you see have been designed for the Nextcloud Box**

-**This doesn't work if you've enabled SSL for your Nextcloud.
-If you did follow the instructions below**
+**This currently doesn't work if you've enabled SSL for your Nextcloud**

+## Alternative

+The snap store doesn't support SSL, so if you've enabled SSL for Nextcloud, you'll need to use the snapweb URL directly.

 Connect to the store at `http:<your box's IP or hostname>:4200`

 *Note: That's the URL you access the box with and port 4200*